Launch a Custom Challenge

 The World Bank ID4D Mission Billion Challenge

 The World Bank's Identification for Development (ID4D) Initiative used Solve’s platform and methodology to launch the Mission Billion Challenge powered by MIT Solve.
-In its first year, the Mission Billion Challenge crowdsourced solutions for practical and cost-effective ‘privacy by design’ features that could be embedded into digital identification systems in developing countries.
+In its first year, the Mission Billion Challenge crowdsourced solutions for practical and cost-effective ‘privacy by design’ features that could be embedded into digital identification systems in countries that are growing.
 The Mission Billion Challenge received 175 solution submissions from 56 countries and distributed a total of $100,000 in prize funding to the challenge winners.

 Mohammed Bin Rashid Initiative for Global Prosperity Global Maker Challenges